 Market penetration is one of the four growth strategies of the Product-Market Growth Matrix as defined by Igor Ansoff.
-Market penetration occurs when a company penetrates a market in which current or similar products already exist.
+It occurs when a company penetrates an existing market in which current or similar products already exist.
 The best way to achieve this is by gaining competitors’ customers (part of their market share).
-Other ways include attracting non-users of your product or convincing current clients to use more of your product/service (by advertising, etc.)
+Other ways include attracting non-users of your product or convincing current clients to use more of your product/service. (by advertising, etc.)

 Often, managers must decide whether to seek sales growth by acquiring existing category users from their competitors or by expanding the total population of category users, attracting new customers to the market.
 Penetration metrics help indicate which of these strategies would be most appropriate and help managers to monitor their success.
 These equations might also be calculated for usage instead of purchase.

 Market penetration can be defined as the proportion of people in the target group who bought (at least once in the period) a specific brand or a category of goods.
 Two key measures of a product’s popularity are penetration rate and penetration share.
 The penetration rate (also called penetration, brand penetration or market penetration as appropriate) is the percentage of the relevant population that has purchased a given brand or category at least once in the time period under study.

-Brands and product penetration can be recorded by companies such as ACNielsen and TNS who offer panel measurement services to calculate this and other consumer measures.
+Brands and product penetration can be recorded by companies such as AC Nielsen and TNS who offer panel measurement services to calculate this and other consumer measures.
 In these cases penetration is given as a percentage of a country’s households who have bought that particular brand or product at least once within a defined period of time.